filipmazurek/resume-website-hugo/README.md

 1. Make the desired changes in the markdown files.
 Instructions for how to do this can be found at [Hugo](https://gohugo.io/getting-started/directory-structure/)
 1. Run the command `hugo` in this repository.
 It will generate the content of the `public` folder with a website html ready to go.
 1. Copy the content of the `public` folder into the repository `filipmazurek.github.com`.
 The repository is configured with an environment to launch a github-hosted website.
+(Locally, it is easy to set up so that the repository is actually called the `public` folder.
+This way, running the `hugo` command will build into the `public` folder directly.)

 # Instructions from template